shimozurdo/Identity-server-4-donetcore-template/README.md

-# Identity Server 4, .NET Core 3.1 and MySql
+# Identity Server 4, .NET Core 3.1 and MySql or Sql Server

 ## Add a connection string in “appsettings.json”